Return to the search form Return to your search results

 - 2.5 GPA or higher

-- Junior standing or higher at time of internship
+- Summer after sophomore year or later at time of internship

 Earn UI credit through a summer internship!